saleor/saleor-docs/docs/api/metadata.md

 * `checkout`

-Each metafield has three components creating the metadata:
+Each metafield has four components creating the metadata:

 * `namespace` - Name to distinguish the metadata contained in this metafield from other metafields.

+* `clients` - It separates the `namespace` into subsections for specific `key` and `value` pairs as there can be multiple of them.

 * `key` - This is the name of your metafield.